real world training

 curriculum

-Focus The NATIONAL Crisis Response Canines curriculum includes trauma-informed training in areas specifically focused on the real world challenges handlers and canines will face in responding to critical incidents and people in crisis.
+Focus The NATIONAL Crisis Response Canines curriculum includes trauma-informed training in areas specifically focused on the real world challenges handlers and canines face in responding to critical incidents and people in crisis.

 Some of the topic areas include FEMA Incident Command System, psychological first aid, suicide prevention and intervention, confidentiality and ethics, conflict resolution, public access laws, communication technologies, peer support for responders, and the canine partnership.

-Beyond the Standards For 25 years NATIONAL Crisis Response Canines has exceeded the requirements set forth in The National Standards for Animal Assisted Crisis Response (rev2010).
+Beyond the Standards For 25 years NATIONAL Crisis Response Canines has exceeded the requirements set forth inThe Animal Assisted Crisis ResponseNational Standards (rev2010).

 The Standards document the criteria for curriculum, certification, continuing education, and the ethical care of crisis response canines.
 The Standards also establish the operational requirements for organizations that train, certify and deploy crisis response canines.